projectsesame/envoy-extproc-anti-replay-demo-go/README.md

-# envoy-extproc-payloadlimit-demo-go
+# envoy-extproc-anti-replay-demo-go

-This repository contains a demo applicationw written in Go that demonstrates the usage of Envoy's External Processor (ExtProc) filter to do `payload limit` for POST request.
+This repository contains a demo application written in Go that demonstrates the usage of Envoy's External Processor (ExtProc) filter to do `anti-replay` for HTTP request.

 ## Overview